beararmy/webtools/readme.md

-Just some small tools to do things with webpages.
+Just some small tools to do stuff